 So, how do you know if you’re faking your workplace culture?
-Here are six signs to look for, and some tips to be more genuine.
+Here are six signs to look for and some tips to be more genuine.

-- You pretend to want feedback
+1. You pretend to want feedback

-- You don’t walk the talk
+2. You don’t walk the talk

-If you preach participation, but conduct your workdays from the beach in Tahiti, don’t expect your employees to show up and generate company culture on their own.
+If you preach in-office participation but conduct your workdays from the beach in Tahiti, don’t expect your employees to show up and generate company culture on their own.
 If you truly want amazing culture (and off-the-charts employee engagement), you need to be the poster-kid for this type of stuff.
 Yes, this means being genuinely present, interested, and involved.

-- You try to buy your culture
+3. You try to buy your culture

 You invested in a big pool table, catered lunches, and a lounge room for afternoon naps.
-Heck you even stocked the fridge full of beer.
+Heck, you even stocked the fridge full of local craft beer.
 This clearly is the best place to work, right?
 Wrong.
 Okay, even I’m jealous of the coconut water and massages, but all this free stuff can’t ‘buy’ your employees.
 Why?
 Because buying stuff is easy; creating and maintaining culture, not so much.

-- Your mission statement is not your own
+5. Your mission statement is not your own

-- You think everyone knows your company values
+6. You think everyone knows your company values